abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

 The bulk of the information is stored in the PathStruct array.
 PathStruct.Vector should be around 2.5 Mb.
 OverflowMap and FinalOverflowMap should be negligible.
-LowQualityTileVector should be about 1.2Mb.
-LowQualityOffets can be chosen to be in the Kb region (assuming a stride of 1000 or so).
-LowQualityInfo, assuming 2 bytes for relative pos and length for about 10M gaps, should be about 20Mb.
-The LowQualityInfo is the one that is the least understood right now.
+LowQuality(Het|Hom).Vector should be about 1.2Mb each.
+LowQuality(Het|Hom).Offset can be chosen to be in the Kb region (assuming a stride of 1000 or so).
+LowQuality(Het|Hom).Info, assuming 2 bytes for relative pos and length for about 10M gaps, should be about 20Mb.
+The LowQuality(Het|Hom).Info is the one that is the least understood right now.
 I'm guessing that 20Mb is and overestimate but it might be in that range.

+The basic unit stored in the PathStruct.Vector array is a b-bit word.
+Initially we'll probably choose `b` to be 32 bits long but this could change depending.

+Tiles are grouped to be represented by a word.
+The first bits in the word are 'synopsis' bits, indicating whether the tile is canonical or not.
+If it's not canonical, the latter bits are to be consulted.
+The latter bits hold 'hexits' which are h-bit 'nibbles' holding information to reconstruct the tile variant ID.

 A diagram is illustrative: